ppseprus/hwbp/README.md

-# Have WE Been Pwned?
+# Have We Been Pwned?

 A Node.js tool to check email addresses and their plus aliases against haveibeenpwned.com.